-Under U.S. law, you are expected to apply for asylum either within one year of your last U.S. entry or one year after your valid visa status expires.
+Under U.S. law, people who fear persecution and wish to apply for asylum are expected to submit their Form I-589 application either within one year of their last U.S. entry or one year after their valid visa status expires.
 Unfortunately, if you have missed this deadline, you must also prove that there was a good reason for your late application for asylum in order to go forward.
 One of the most useful grounds for claiming this exception is known as the "extraordinary circumstances" exception, discussed here.

 To succeed in showing that your lateness in applying for asylum should be excused based on extraordinary circumstances, whether you are applying for asylum affirmatively with U.S. Citizenship and Immigration Services (USCIS) or requesting asylum as a form of relief from deportation in immigration court, you'll need to show that:

 - the extraordinary circumstance that took place in your life was directly related to your subsequent failure to file within the one-year deadline, and

 - your own intentional action or inaction did not cause the extraordinary circumstance.

 It will be important to not only have a convincing-sounding reason, but to include clear and convincing evidence proving to the immigration decision-makers that you deserve this exception to the one-year asylum filing deadline.

 Documents to Prove You Meet the "Extraordinary Circumstance" Exception to Asylum Filing Deadline

 What type of extraordinary circumstances might have reasonably prevented you from filing on time?
 Common examples of extraordinary circumstances include: